adeadzeplin/Kythera/README.md

 3 - Double click the "Run_Kythera.bat" file

-4 - Leave the console window open to run
+4 - If it returns an error regarding python 3.7 not being installed follow the steps to install it here: https://realpython.com/installing-python/#step-1-download-the-python-3-installer

+5 - Attempt step 3 again.
+If it still fails contact smithdepazd@wit.edu

 TO END THE PROGAM: